 IPA is also a similar term to business process automation (BPA), which can be used as another analogous term.

-- optimizing worker productivity by freeing them of routine tasks;
+- Optimization of worker productivity by freeing them of routine tasks.

-- coordinating work between software systems and people;
+- Coordination of work between software systems and people.

-- providing an end-to-end visibility of processes and customer journeys;
+- End-to-end visibility of processes and customer journeys.

-- decreases operational costs and transaction processing time; and
+- Decreasing of operational costs and transaction processing time.

 Current and future use cases

 Because IPA and RPA are similar in nature, as soon as an organization has a stable RPA environment, they can extend that environment with IPA -- using the previous environment as a foundation.
-Using IPA, organizations can replace previously manual and repetitive tasks, interpret text with NLP, make machine-based decisions with machine learning, provide tracking for systems and people, as well as offer customers suggestions using cognitive agents.
+Using IPA, organizations can replace previously manual and repetitive tasks, interpret text with NLP, make machine-based decisions with machine learning, provide tracking for systems and people and offer customers suggestions using cognitive agents.

 In the past, there was more of an argument to be made about whether an organization should use IPA versus RPA.
 Now, however, it's accepted that organizations could use IPA to cast a broader strategy around RPA.
 Rather than having all the technologies involved with IPA deployed individually, an IPA tool can tie them together to form more agile and stable business operations.

-Organizations in insurance, banking and general enterprise industries could make use of an IPA tool.
-An example IPA use case would be when an organization needs to gather data for customers that would normally take up a large amount of time.
-An IPA tool could interpret the needed text and make decisions on how to share that data and offer suggestions to the customer based on their input.
+An example IPA use case would be when an organization needs to gather data for a customer that would normally take up a large amount of time.
+An IPA tool could interpret the needed text and make decisions on how to share that data, then offer suggestions to the customer based on their input.

 Market outlook and leading tools

-IPA is becoming more popular as a growing number of popular vendors begin offering more IPA products and workflow automation tools.
-Some IPA, or intelligent RPA products, include:
+IPA is becoming more popular as a growing number of vendors begin offering more IPA products and workflow automation tools.
+Some IPA, or intelligent RPA products, include the following:

-- Another Monday, which offers an automation platform that can automatically document process logic, pull tasks from a database and offers a drag-and-drop user interface.
+- Another Monday.
+This automation platform automatically documents process logic, pulls tasks from a database and offers a drag-and-drop user interface.

-- UiPath, which is a well-known RPA tool that can also support IPA features.
-This tool can be used to automate any desktop or web app.
+- UiPath.
+This RPA tool supports IPA features.
+It can automate any desktop or web app.

-- Automation anywhere is another RPA tool that has begun to embrace IPA qualities.
-It can combine RPA with technologies such as language understanding and reading unstructured data.
+- Automation anywhere.
+This RPA tool has begun to embrace IPA qualities.
+It combines RPA with language understanding and the ability to read unstructured data.